darbinreyes/subparprogrammer/Dijkstra/youtube/nu_lecture/lecture2/nu_lecture2.md

 Why is this very nice?
 You see, if you compare it with Kelly's proof that contains the same element, Kelly says, well, consider all, lines, and all possible combinations for q and E. All possible pairs of a line and a point not on that line.
 Finite collection, at least one such pair contains the **minimum** distance.
 And then he says well OK suppose that that, of course Kelly in 1948 proved it by a contradiction, so immediately he says, suppose that there are three points on the line q and then he derives a contradiction, we don't need to do that.
 Now, at the time, Kelly's introduction of the euclidian distance was greeted as a great invention, original idea that only a genius can have, because of course it is a foreign element because the problem statement itself has nothing to do with euclidian metric, its the, the theorem is a affine invariant.
 So it is a foreign element, but we know that given a program with a repetition we know that whereas the invariant of the repetition is uniquely determined by the program itself, the variant function, the decreasing thing that one invents to prove the termination argument, that's not determined at all, if you have some function "t" that decreases, any monotonic function of it will do it as well, of t, will do it as well.
 So we know, that if in arguments like that any inventiveness is required, it is at the choice of the variant function.
 Now I have taken extensive experiments with this problem at oral examinations and I have also shown this a number of times lecturing to an audience.
 At the critical moment, that the euclidian distance between q and E has to be invented.
 It has always been the audience that supplied this foreign body to the argument.
 In short, as soon as you regard this as a programming exercise, Kelly's invention becomes the most natural thing to do.
 So there has been progress.
 As a final mark of progress, I would like to read to you, because it's a little bit long to write down.

-# next read through

 [Video bookmark](https://www.youtube.com/watch?v=U_zcIgNNjbw&t=46m14s)

 Sylvester's original statement of the problem.
 And that will give you another aspect of progress in century of mathematics.

 "Prove that it is not possible to arrange any finite number of real points, so that a right line through every two of them shall pass through a third unless they all lie on the same right line."

 When I tried to read that I discovered that I couldn't, there were too many negations and unless's etc. And in utter despair finally I took the concise oxford dictionary, because I now wanted to know very precisely what "unless" means.
 Yah, I am a modest man and I am not afraid of going to the authorities.
-It was very illuminating because, the COD gives two meanings for unless, one is "if-not", now "if" is a follows from, and "not" is negation, this is or.
+It was very illuminating because, the C.O.D. gives two meanings for unless, one is "if-not", now "if" is a follows from, and "not" is negation, this is or.

 ---